gt2199/Molecules/README.md

-# Predicting the properties of organic molecules with neural networks
+# Predicting properties of organic molecules with neural networks